typesupply/opentype-cookbook/website/content/common-techniques.md

         sub O O by O_O;
     } dlig;

 As everywhere else, the ordering of the rules is very important within these features.
-You should always order them from longest glyph sequence to shortest.
+You should always order them from longest target sequence to shortest.
 For example:

     :::fea
     sub o f f i by o_f_f_i;